-When the Saints Go Marching in (chords, melody with tabs and arrangement)
+When the Saints Go Marching In – guitar tabs and chords

 Grab your guitar and let’s get started!